delonnewman/delonnewman/README.md

 ⛏️ *Clear evidence over common sense (common sense, while a good fall back when there is no clear evidence, is limited by experience but, on the other hand ✋ clear evidence is much harder to come by than the internet, and often the classroom, would have us believe)*,

-🗓️ *Well defined processes over a free for all*,
+🗓️ *Planning & processes over a free for all*,

 📣 *Communication over processess*,

-🏋️‍♂️ *Improvement over perfection*,
+🏋️‍♂️ *Building over planning*,

 🛠️ *Technology over human suffering (technology&mdash;particularly in the broad sense of applied technique)*,